WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 ARP / Civil Defence Bluette Overalls - ARP Pattern Number 41

-At the beginning of WW2, air raid wardens undertaking ARP work wore their civilian clothes with the silver ARP lapel badge, helmet and an armband (various designs exist as local authorities bought as they saw fit) whilst on duty.
-A heavy cotton denim bluette combination suit was announced on the 10 July, 1939 and the first issue of these overalls was made in October 1939.
+At the beginning of WW2, air raid wardens undertaking ARP work wore their civilian clothes with the silver ARP lapel badge, helmet and armband (various designs exist as local authorities bought as they saw fit) whilst on duty.
+A mid-weight cotton denim bluette (7 oz.) combination suit was announced on 10 July 1939.
+The first issue of these overalls occurred in October 1939.
 Over a million ARP Pattern 41 bluette overalls - also called a Combination Suit but very similar to a boiler suit - were issued.

-The overalls featured a black oval badge with ARP written in red often with a red border.
+The overalls featured a dark blue/black oval badge with ARP written in red often with a red border.
 Area markings were sometimes added above or below the ARP badge and occasionally above the right pocket.
-Chrome- or nickel-plated buttons with 'ARP' embossed on them featured on the closure, breast pockets and shoulder epaulettes.
+Chrome- or nickel-plated buttons with 'ARP' embossed letters featured on the closure, breast pockets and shoulder epaulettes.
+These were attached with rings so they could be removed when the overalls were laundered.

-There exist pre-war WW2 photographs wardens in Chelsea wearing oval 'ARW' (for Air Raid Warden) as well as ARP on brown overalls.
-This borough initially wore an all brown overall but Home Secretary John Anderson ordered the borough to wear blue for a parade before the King just prior to the war.
+There exist pre-war WW2 photographs of wardens in Chelsea wearing an oval 'ARW' (for Air Raid Warden) breast badge on brown overalls.
+This borough initially wore an all brown overall but Home Secretary John Anderson ordered the borough to wear blue for a parade before the King just before the war.
 There is photographic evidence that the brown overalls continued to be worn though.

 For reproduction bluette overalls visit the re-enacting page.